Venison Processing & Preservation

 Putting up your harvest is not as simple as going back to grandma’s favorite canning recipes.
 Home food preservation requires current, tested recommendations and the right equipment.

 For those processing and preserving foods at home, it is critical to have access to reliable information concerning food safety and food quality.
-WVU Extension Service has long been recognized as a credible source for science-based recommendations.
+WVU Extension has long been recognized as a credible source for science-based recommendations.

 After harvest and proper evisceration, the carcass needs to cool.
 You can accomplish this by hanging it outside if the temperatures are below 42 degrees or quartering it and placing it in a cooler or freezer.